Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a MSci student in Mathematics at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
-My previous research works focus on AI+, generative models and filtering.
 My research interests are quite flexible, mainly lying in the fields of generative models, AIGC (2D, 3D), LLM alignment and embodied AI.

-Currently, I am actively learning and exploring advanced algorithms and models to solve complex data-driven problems in the real world.
+I am actively learning and exploring advanced algorithms and models to solve complex data-driven problems in the real world.
 My goal is to develop explainable deep learning models to better assist people with day-to-day tasks in the era of big data.

+My past research works focus on AI+, generative models and filtering.
+I did my undergraduate at [Imperial College London](https://www.imperial.ac.uk/mathematics/), where I researched at [DeepWok Lab](https://deepwok.github.io/) with [Prof. Aaron Zhao](https://aaron-zhao123.github.io/) on machine learning projects.

 Education
 -----